 - hold current Certificates of Currency for Indemnity and Insurance policies appropriate to the type and level of activities being delivered.

 Providers must hold appropriate skills, experience, or qualifications for the activities provided, including appropriate accreditation for high-risk activities for example, circus activities.
+Evidence of qualifications can be requested at any time by the agency.

-For cultural experiences, be a cultural elder or provider within that culture recognised by their community as having the appropriate cultural knowledge to pass on.
+- for cultural experiences, be a cultural elder or provider within that culture recognised by their community as having the appropriate cultural knowledge to pass on.

 What is a child safe policy and how do I complete the Child Safe eLearning module?